 Summary of distribution percent

 to air 0.0

-to water 8.7
+to water 9.5

-via primary sludge 66.2
+via primary sludge 65.6

-via surplus sludge 25.1
+via surplus sludge 25.0

-degraded 0.0
+Degraded 0.0

-total 100
+Total 100

-The results of the calculation lead to the following conclusion: When the substance is released into waste water it will predominantly be concentrated in sewage sludge.
-This is in agreement with experimental findings (see Annex 7).
+The results of the calculation lead to the following conclusion: When UV-320 is released into waste water, it will predominantly be concentrated in the sewage sludge.
+This is in agreement with experimental findings (see Part 2 and Annex 4).
 It has to be kept in mind that the use of sludge from municipal sewage treatment plants for agricultural purposes is a common practice in many regions.
-In this way the substance might be released into agricultural soil.
+In this way of exposure the substance might be released into agricultural soil.